LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

 Notice that let that call `gensym` is outside quasiquote so it will be evaluated when macro is executed by the output code will have a unique symbol instead of hard coded symbol `tmp`.

-If you try to evaluate the macro you will get proper results:
+If you try to evaluate the macro, you will get proper results:

 ```scheme
 (let ((tmp 1000))